EvmosGov/proposals/retro/HackATOM2022-Retro.md

 ## Networking and Community

-Perhaps the most important and fruitful outcome of the community funding of Korea Blockchain Month, in my personal opinion, were all the personal and professional relations that were forged throughout this incredibly tiring, but rewarding time.
-I have become fully convinced that the Cosmos and IBC community is far stronger than that of Ethereum's -- Korea is definitely a statistical anomoly.
-While there are several theories on how this came to be, the purpose of this retrospective is not political.
+Perhaps the most important and fruitful outcome of the community funding of Korea Blockchain *Month*, in my personal opinion, were all the personal and professional relations that were forged throughout this incredibly tiring, but rewarding time.
+I am now fully convinced that the Cosmos and IBC community in Korea is far stronger than that of Ethereum's -- making Korea a statistical anomoly.
+While there are several theories on how this came to be, the purpose of this retrospective is not to be  political.
 However, one thing is certain: Korea is a huge, thriving Cosmos Hub -- and Korea is incredibly bullish on Evmos.

 I sincerely want to thank the Korean community for making the Evmos team feel welcomed and at home in Seoul.
 Evmos팀은 한국에서 코스모스 커뮤니티가 성장하고 있음을 확실히 체감했고 커뮤니티에서 보여주신 따듯함을 느꼈습니다. 항상 더 노력할 수 있는 에너지를 주셔서 감사합니다.

-And of course, thank you to the Evmos Community that made all this possible.
+And of course, thank you to our awesome Evmos Community that made all this possible.

+Some more specific thank you's and awknowledgement of frens we've made (in no particular order -- forgive me if I have missed anyone or any team):

+- Catdotfish from ICF and Erica from KryptoSeoul for dealing with and helping my annoyingly persistant efforts to get Evmos involved in as many ways as possible
+- Chainapsis & team for allowing us to borrow the Keplr/Osmosis office as a makeshift Evmos-Seoul office on multiple occassions
+- Beehive Validator & team for assisting in all kinds of logistics, from last minute merch and tools acquisition to helping with boothing, to even going out of your  ways to make introductions to other Korea-based teams and projects.
+- Cosmostation & team for inviting us to their office on multiple occassions where we got to see where all the Mintscan magic goes down, as well as inviting us to multiple lunches and dinners.
+- Crescent Network & team for the welcoming invitations to multiple events and the resulting fun times
+- Stargaze & team for the random laughs we've shared constantly bumping into eachother at the same hotel; p.s.
+I was promised a POAP, wen POAP?
+- Nonce Community for the invitations to your exciting "basecamp for rebels" with the awesome rooftop that apparently everyone (except me...) had the privelege of visiting
+- Loredena from The Laurel Project and evmos4volunteers validator for stepping up for Evmos when the community requested your prescence 🦾
+- The Orbital Apes team for the efforts that went into the minting of the *awesome* limited edition HackATOM and KBW NFTs
+- The newly formed connections with friends at DSRV Labs, Blockwave Labs, Sooho, Xangle, Web3Korea, BlitzLab, CoinDesk Korea, and others I am most likely forgetting.
+Hopefully we can continue to explore more collaborative projects!
+- Fellow blockchain warriors we've met from Ethereum, Solana, Polygon, Klaytn, and others I am most likely forgetting.

 ## Financials

 82,759 EVMOS tokens were requested from the community pool, or roughly $170K at the time of the proposal submission.
-68,276 EVMOS were sent to a multi-sig controlled by four members present in Korea and one member not present.
-Unfortunately, during the time when the proposal was submitted and when voting ended, the price took a sharp decline from $2.05 to hitting a low of $1.35 when liquid funds were needed -- effectively cutting our working budget by 35%.
+68,276 EVMOS were sent to a multi-sig controlled by four members present in Korea and one member not present, while the rest were immediately put to use for marketing, accomodations, airfare, etc. Unfortunately, between the time when the proposal was submitted and the time when voting ended, the price took a sharp decline from $2.05 to a low of $1.35, when liquid funds were needed the most (effectively cutting our working budget by ~35% at the time).

-While trying to be responsible in the liquidation of funds for fiat by spreading out the sells over multiple days, the Nomad exploit occured, further straining our budget.
-While trying to operate as lean as possible, we found some relief in early August as the price rallied to around the $1.75 level.
+While trying to be responsible in the liquidation of funds by spreading out the sells over multiple days, the Nomad bridge was exploited, further straining our budget.
+Operating as lean as possible, we finally found some relief in early August as the price rallied to around the $1.75 level.

-Despite the initial stress and worries, we managed to conclude Korea Blockchain Month with 2,314 EVMOS leftover and ready to be returned to the Community Pool.
+Despite the initial stress and worries, we managed to conclude Korea Blockchain Month with 2,314 EVMOS leftover and are now in the process of returning the tokens back into the Community Pool as originally proposed.

 ![image](https://user-images.githubusercontent.com/16395727/193313712-31dfb2a6-5bba-4070-a37d-43860782875e.png)